Domestic Violence Protections — Ontario

 • Anyone experiencing violence, threats, or harassment from a family member, intimate partner, or former partner.

-• This applies regardless of whether you are married, common-law, or dating.
+• The protections run regardless of whether you're married, common-law, or dating.

 What to Do If You Are Experiencing Domestic Violence in Canada